peteroupc/peteroupc.github.io/random.md

 1. the application might need to generate the same "random" result multiple times,
 2. the application either&mdash;
     - makes the seed (or a "code" or "password" based on the seed) accessible to the user, or
-    - finds it impractical to store or distribute the "random" numbers or "random" content, rather than the seed, for later use (e.g., to store those numbers to "replay" later, to store that content in a "save file", or to distribute that content rather than a seed to networked users), and
+    - finds it impractical to store or distribute the "random" numbers or "random" content, rather than the seed, for later use (for example, to store those numbers to "replay" later, to store that content in a "save file", or to distribute that content rather than a seed to networked users), and
 3. any feature that uses such a PRNG to generate that "random" result is reproducible, in that it produces the same "random" result for the same seed for as long as the feature is still in use by the application.

 <a id=Manually_Seeded_PRNG_Recommendations></a>